CISG Tools

 Click the below link to access CISG approved translations of the SCAT6®.

-French (Français) SCAT6 (link to view), Detailed Instructions (link to view)
+French (Français) Child SCAT6 (link to view), Detailed Instructions (link to view)

 Translated and culturally adapted by: Pierre Frémont, Géraldine Martens, Clara A. Soligon, Miriam Beauchamp, and Suzanne Leclerc.